sercankulcu/sercankulcu.github.io/_teaching/operating-systems.md

 ## Chapter 11: Input/output:

-IO operations, which involve the movement of data between a computer and external devices, are a critical component of any operating system, providing the means for applications to interact with the physical world and enabling efficient and reliable data transfer.
+I/O operations, which involve the movement of data between a computer and external devices, are a critical component of any operating system, providing the means for applications to interact with the physical world and enabling efficient and reliable data transfer.

 - [🖼️Sunum [TR] (pdf)](../files/os/slides/Bolum_11_Giris_Cikis.pdf)
 - [🗒️Lecture Notes (pdf)](../files/os/notes/Chapter_11_Input_output.pdf)